 - Monosodium Glutamate (MSG), a flavor enhancer you can find in many processed foods,

 - Chemical additives.

 Wild Zora doesn’t claim that their snacks are sugar-free because some of their ingredients, such as tomatoes, dates, or apricots naturally contain sugar.
 Despite some of that natural sugar, all of their bars have a low glycemic index (GI).

 That means, your body converts the sugar in the bars slowly, thus preventing an insulin spike.
 That makes Wild Zora bars ideal for anyone with diabetes or other issues related to blood sugar.
 Of course, all of their veggies are 100% organic.

-Update: As discussed in the video below (click the image to watch it on YouTube) I’ve transitioned to an animal-based diet and no longer eat most vegetables!
+Update: As discussed in the video below, I’ve transitioned to an animal-based diet and no longer eat most vegetables!

 The beef in Wild Zora’s paleo snack bars is “100% grass-fed, completely natural and humanely raised on pasture with no added growth hormones or antibiotics.”
 That’s the most expensive way of raising cattle, but it results in the highest quality meat.

 Beyond beef, all of the animals that Wild Zora gets its meat from are raised free-range and on-pasture, including turkey, lamb, and pork.
 Most importantly, Wild Zora makes sure that farmers treat all of their animals humanely and with respect.
 In my opinion, that is as important as any label or certification.